 Aside from my research interests, I am invested in mathematical outreach.
 I believe that it is extremely important that both undergraduate students and the general public have a better understanding of what mathematics and mathematical research is like.
 It seems to me that there is an enormous amount of misinformation and misapprehension toward mathematics, especially pure mathematics.
 I have worked in REU-type programs, given public talks, and participated in Yale’s directed reading program, all of which help address this problem in various ways.
-In 2022, Springer accepted my book, Linear Fractional Transformations: An Illustrated Introduction, for publication.
+In April 2023, Springer published my book, Linear Fractional Transformations: An Illustrated Introduction in their Undergraduate Texts in Mathematics series.
 (For more information about this, see Books.)

 A project that branched off from this was Mathematical Applications, which I started on Quora in May 2019.
 The motivation behind it was to create a space where vetted authors could write about how mathematics gets used in other disciplines.
 The readership has grown substantially, as has the number of participating writers.
 We have posts about everything from braid groups to modular arithmetic to category theory.
 Many of the things people have written about have taken me completely by surprise!
 I hope to see it develop further into a reference for any mathematician or layperson looking for concrete examples of how mathematics is deeply useful.